Awaiting American avalanche, Cubans rush to the beach

-VARADERO, Cuba Cubans are flocking to the beach in record numbers before a possible end to the U.S. travel ban that would open the gates to American tourists and bump up prices.
+VARADERO, Cuba, Sept 1 Cubans are flocking to the beach in record numbers before a possible end to the U.S. travel ban that would open the gates to American tourists and bump up prices.

 Until 2008, the Communist government banned Cubans from tourist hotels.
 Since then, the industry has been shocked at how many Cubans check in: 1.2 million permanent Cuban residents last year, up 23 percent from 2013.